giusenz/LL-Playground/mycat/README.md

-# Minimal version of the famous CAT bash command.
+# Minimal version of the famous CAT command for GNU and POSIX systems.

 Given the name of a file, this program prints its contents on the terminal.
 ```bash